rayon-rs/rayon/src/par_iter/README.md

   this mode, the iterator instead is *given* each item in turn, which is then processed.
 This is the opposite of a normal iterator.
 It's more like a `for_each` call: each time a new item is produced, the `consume` method is called with that item.
-(The traits themselves is a bit more complex, as it supports state that can be threaded through and ultimately reduced.)
+(The traits themselves are a bit more complex, as they support state that can be threaded through and ultimately reduced.)
 Unlike producers, there are two variants of consumers.
 The difference is how the split is performed:
   - in the `Consumer` trait, splitting is done with `split_at`, which